‘We’re still standing’: History of Britain’s oldest farm shop run by four family generation

 The building was rebuilt and up and running in 2019.

-“We used to rear up to a billion chickens a year for the egg industry and we gradually wound that down now,” Mr Hirst said.
+“We used to rear up to a million chickens a year for the egg industry and we gradually wound that down now,” Mr Hirst said.

 “We’re really focusing now on the shop and restaurant attached called The Rusty Bull.
 We still have our own herd and cattle.
 We move with the times to try and make a living.